hastexo/ceph-intro/markdown/ceph.md

 availability on a Petabyte scale using open replication protocols, all under a free software license.

+Now clearly, that's way too many ...

 <!-- .slide: data-background="images/bingo.png" data-background-size="contain" -->
-Note: Too many buzzwords?
-Thought so.
-So let's dissect what Ceph is about, where it came from, and how it's significant and useful.
+Note: ... buzzwords to be useful, so let's dissect what Ceph is about, where it came from, and how it's significant and useful.
 I can speak my mind freely here, because I run an independent company that -- while we do work with Ceph very frequently -- is not affiliated with any business entity that is related to Ceph.

+Now the **original** motivation behind Ceph -- back in 2005 -- was to provide a distributed filesystem, akin to the then-popular Lustre filesystem, but without its shortcomings.
+In short, it was meant to be ...

 # Lustre